rdegges/rdegges-blog/articles/2010/the-purely-functional-python-brainfuck-challe.md

-% The Purely Functional Python Brainfuck Challenge
+Title: The Purely Functional Python Brainfuck Challenge
-%
+Date: 2010-07-05 20:00
-%
+Author: Randall Degges

-# The Purely Functional Python Brainfuck Challenge
+Tags: programming, python, brainfuck

 As some of you know, I am very close friends with the people over at [NEVERFEAR][].
 They raised me, taught me most of what I know about programming,